ryantcullen/stock-bot/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install matplotlib and yfinance.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install matplotlib and yfinance from your command line.

 ```bash
 pip install matplotlib